Queueing Network Controls via Deep Reinforcement Learning: Introduction

 \item In Section \ref{sec:AMP} we discuss a new way to estimate relative value and advantage functions if transition probabilities are known.
 We adopt the approximating martingale-process method \cite{Henderson2002} which, to the best of our knowledge, has not been used in simulation-based approximate policy improvement setting. \item In Section \ref{sec:ge} we introduce a biased estimator of the relative value function through discounting the future costs.
 We interpret the discounting as the modification to the transition dynamics that shortens the regenerative cycles.
 We propose a regenerative estimator of the discounted relative value function.

 The discounting combined with the AMP method and regenerative simulation significantly reduces the variance of the relative value function estimation at the cost of a tolerable bias.
-The use of the proposed variance reduction techniques speeds up the learning process of the PPO algorithm that we demostrate by computational experiments in Section \ref{sec:cc}.
+The use of the proposed variance reduction techniques speeds up the learning process of the PPO algorithm that we demonstrate by computational experiments in Section \ref{sec:cc}.

 \item In Section \ref{sec:experiments} we conduct extensive computational experiments for multiclass queueing networks and parallel servers systems.
 We propose to choose architectures of neural networks automatically as the size of a queueing network varies.
 We demonstrate the effectiveness of these choices as well as other hyperparameter choices such as the learning rate used in gradient decent.
 We demonstrate that the performance of control policies resulting from the proposed PPO algorithm outperforms other heuristics.
-We empirically show how sample complexity of the processing network control optimization problem depends on network loads.

 \end{enumerate}